GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/en/modules/schema-configuration.md

 Modules can define their own configuration to be applied in the schema through the `Options` box, including:

 - Setting the schema as public or private
+- Enabling "unrestricted" fields for the admin
 - Namespacing the schema
+- Using nested mutations

 <a href="../../images/schema-configuration.png" target="_blank">![Creating a new schema configuration](../../images/schema-configuration.png "Creating a new schema configuration")</a>